MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 ![Image showing reference topic on SharePoint using a hashtag.](../media/knowledge-management/topics-hashtag-reference-enduser.png)

-When a user is curious to learn more about a topic, they can select the highlighted topic to view a Topic summary card that provides a short description.
-And if they want to learn more, they can select a Topic details link in the summary to open the detailed topic page.
+When a user is curious to learn more about a topic, they can select the highlighted topic to view a **topic summary card** that provides a short description.
+And if they want to learn more, they can select the **Topic details** link in the summary to open the detailed topic page.
 Any edits made, along with appearances in the people and suggested files and pages properties of the topic, are properly attributed to the author.

 ![Image showing topic summary card.](../media/knowledge-management/topic-summary-card-tc.png)

 Additionally, users will also be able to find topics through Microsoft Search and Microsoft Office.
 Over time, Topics will be added to more places across Microsoft 365, including Teams, Yammer, and Outlook.

-## Contributing to relevant topics
+## Contribute to relevant topics

 There are multiple easy to find relevant topics in the organization to contribute towards:

 1. **Topic Center**: The Topic Center is the center of knowledge for the organization.
 It highlights the topics to which a user has a connection.
 There are two types of connections:

-**Suggested connections** - You will see topics listed under *We've listed you on these topics.
-Did we get it right?* These are topics in which a user’s connection to the topic has been suggested through AI based on contributions made to related files or sites.
+**Suggested connections** - You will see topics listed under ***We've listed you on these topics.
+Did we get it right?*** These are topics in which a user’s connection to the topic has been suggested through AI based on contributions made to related files or sites.
 The user is asked to confirm whether they should stay listed as a related person for the topic.
 By responding to the confirmation request, the user is making Viva Topics better for themselves and the organization as a whole.

 ![Image showing suggested topics topic cards.](../media/knowledge-management/suggested-topics-enduser.png)